ADACS-Australia/KLuken_HPC_training_2022B/_episodes/05_AccessingHPCResources.md

 {: .output}

 For this particular job we requested 4 CPUs and used 3.649 seconds of user time, 2.291 seconds of system time, for a total of 5.941 seconds, and ran for 1minute 16seconds.
-The amount of time that could have been used if we had used all 4 CPU cores at 100% is 5:04, meaning that we used less than 1% of the allocated resources.
+The amount of time that could have been used if we had used all 4 CPU cores at 100% is 5:04 minutes, meaning that we used less than 1% of the allocated resources.
 We requested 4GB of RAM but had a peak VMSize of just 212MB, meaning that we could have requested less RAM.
 For my example task I would have been charged 1minute x 4 cores worth of resources, but have made use of less than 1% of those resources.